Xa-vie/contact_app/README.md

 Mail id: `rmelvin1720@gmail.com`
 Password: `Melvin@0421`

-Then click the `go to console` on the top, this will display all the projects select `Contact-fullstack` project.
+Then click the `go to console` on the top, this will display all the projects

+Select `Contact-fullstack` project.

 Select `Firebase Database`, this will display all the back end data stored when you save a contact.